tiprankstipranks

 We may not be able to successfully integrate the operations of companies we acquire or benefit from growth opportunities.

 We continue to pursue selective acquisitions of complementary businesses, such as Pilgrim's Food Masters, which we acquired in 2021.
 Inherent in any future acquisitions are certain risks such as increasing leverage and debt service requirements and combining company cultures and facilities, which could have a material adverse effect on our operating results, particularly during the period immediately following such acquisitions.
 Additional debt or equity capital may be required to complete future acquisitions, and there can be no assurance that we will be able to raise the required capital.
-These opportunities may expose us to successor liability relating to actions involving any acquired entities, their respective management or contingent liabilities incurred prior to our involvement and will expose us to liabilities associated with ongoing operations, in particular to the extent we are unable to adequately and safely manage such acquired operations.
-A material liability associated with these types of opportunities, or our failure to successfully integrate any acquired entities into our business, could adversely affect our reputation and have a material adverse effect on us.
+These opportunities may expose us to successor liability relating to actions involving any acquired entities, their respective management or contingent liabilities incurred prior to our involvement and may expose us to liabilities associated with ongoing operations, in particular to the extent we are unable to adequately and safely manage such acquired operations.
+A material liability associated with these types of opportunities or our failure to successfully integrate any acquired entities into our business could have a material adverse effect on us.
 We may not be able to successfully integrate any growth opportunities we may undertake in the future or successfully implement appropriate operational, financial and administrative systems and controls to achieve the benefits that we expect to result therefrom.
 These risks include: (1) failure of the acquired entities to achieve expected results; (2) possible inability to retain or hire key personnel of the acquired entities; and (3) possible inability to achieve expected synergies and/or economies of scale.
 In addition, the process of integrating businesses could cause interruption of, or loss of momentum in, the activities of our existing business.
 The diversion of our management's attention, the lack of experience in operating in the geographical market of the acquired business and any delays or difficulties encountered in connection with the integration of these businesses could adversely affect our business, results of operations and prospects.

 Legal & Regulatory

-Total Risks: 2/24 (8%)Below Sector Average
+Total Risks: 4/25 (16%)Below Sector Average

-Regulation1 | 4.2%
+Regulation1 | 4.0%

 Regulation - Risk 1